 MJF Modeling Process – How Does Multi Jet Fusion Work?

-MJF (Multi Jet Fusion) follows a process consisting of four main steps, allowing for strong and high-precision 3D printing.
+Multi Jet Fusion process consists of four main steps, allowing for strong and high-precision 3D printing.
 This process is executed rapidly.
 Here are the steps:

 Step 1: Powder Bed Preparation